 Ty was content to stick his toes in the sand and bask in the autumn sun.
 And both dogs were delighted when it was time to enjoy our picnic lunch!

-If you’ve stayed at Angostura, or have another recommendation for a pet-friendly campground in the Black Hills, let us know in the comments below!
+If you’ve stayed at Angostura, or can recommend another pet friendly campground in the Black Hills, let us know in the comments below!

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.